 HOW TO FIGHT THE BULLIES OF INTERNATIONAL TRADE

 Few if any trade barriers actually increase the wealth of a nation; the fruit of such programs is enjoyed mostly by government officials and the domestic producers enjoying protectionism.
 However, the allure of such action is too great for the powers-that-be in a given society.
 How can we effectively regulate these powers in a trade environment without resorting to “constitutions” and similar internal checks and balances that never seem to deliver?
 Perhaps competitive forces of the governance market will steer capital away from closed societies, perhaps citizens will desert non-transparently operating governments.
 Escalating such trade wars will do nothing to reduce the ills befalling a society done wrong by trade restrictions.

 It would be idealistic to assume that startup societies would construct a network of checks and balances keeping an eye on the policy of one another out of the will to be ethical.
 Perhaps competitive pressures will make it more likely that transparency and non-intervention become the modus operandi for most startup societies, but we may never rest assured.
 Media, insurance, citizenry and anybody else with a vested interest in startup societies keeping their operation models ethical will have a smaller incentive to uncover such dealings than the perpetrators of these offenses do in keeping them opaque.

-In conclusion: Without a system of incentivizing honest business and refraining from engaging in pink-market activity, there are solutions to be had against the scourge of violent resource acquisition, though these are by no means simple or easily applicable.
+Without a system of incentivizing honest business and refraining from engaging in pink-market activity, there are solutions to be had against the scourge of violent resource acquisition, though these are by no means simple or easily applicable.
 The greatest force in this field would be competitive pressure, and as we mentioned – where there is demand, the market provides.